lizmat/raku-all-modules/ppentchev/Serialize-Naive/README.md

         sub deserialize($type, %data, Sub :$warn)

     Deserialize an object of the specified type just as `$type.deserialize(%data, :warn($warn))` would.

-BUGS
-====

-The reason the regular expressions matching attribute names expect them to start with "$!" is that for some reason I can't get deserialization to work right with actual `Positional` and `Associative` attributes; even after changing the regular expressions, this won't work:

-        class Label does Serialize::Naive {
-            has Str @.lines;
-        }

-        my $label = Label.deserialize({ :lines(['first', 'second']) });

-I've tried several magic incantations in `do-deserialize()` and I can't seem to be able to figure it out, hence the `Array[Point]` in the examples.

 SEE ALSO
 ========